imcharliezard/Capstone-Bellabeat_Case_Study/README.md

-# Case study Bellabeat
+# Capstone: Bellabeat Case study
-This case study is done as a project under Google data analytics course.
-Bellabeat a high-tech manufacturer of health-focused products for women.
+This case study is done as a project under Google data analytics course or a high-tech manufacturer of health-focused products for women, called [Bellabeat](https://bellabeat.com/).